 He highlights the push for more purposeful companies (something we agree on and promote on this site), but he might fall into an overly optimistic or naïve trap when considering how the private sector works and what sort of incentives help allocate investment and bring about deep behavioural changes.

-He proposes a Social Investment Stipend for Care, Service and Education, that will solve some of the shortcomings of a Universal Basic Income (UBI) by rewarding people for being more caring for others, for basically being more human.
+He proposes a Social Investment Stipend for Care, Service and Education that will solve some of the shortcomings of a Universal Basic Income (UBI) by rewarding people for being more caring for others, for basically being more human.
 It is a similar solution to Susskind’s Conditional Basic Income.

 We arrive at the question that really matters: should you read this book?
 Yes, you definitely should.
-It was published in 2018, which seems a short time ago, but a lot has changed since then, both in the relationship between the two AI super-powers, China and the US, and at the world at large, but it is still very relevant and insightful reading.
+It was published in 2018, which seems a short time ago, but a lot has changed since then, both in the relationship between the two AI super-powers, China and the US, and in the world at large, but it is still very relevant and insightful reading.

 If you want to understand better the state of play between these two super-powers in terms of their AI capabilities, learn a bit more about China itself, its entrepreneurial culture and its digital ecosystem or learn about the risks of AI and automation from someone who has been at the forefront of AI research for decades, this is a book you will really appreciate.

-Last but definitely not least, the book finishes with a message that resonates a lot with the Humane Future of Work website and our purpose: we human beings have agency and we can and must write our own AI History.
+Last but definitely not least, the book finishes with a message that resonates a lot with the Humane Future of Work website and our purpose: we human beings have agency, and we can and must write our own AI History.
 Amen.